OzymandiasThe2/Cipher-Text-Project/README.md

 ## TODO
 - I'm not sure why we made it spit of ciphers randomly, but fix it so it just spits out all variants and or let user choose which cipher to work with
 - Make a working GUI
+  - Certain things like Ceasar Shifts, and RSA Prime Numbers, configurable
 - Figure out why sometimes substitution randomly crashes